Euclid preparation. LVIII. Detecting globular clusters in the Euclid survey: Simulated VIS images with artificial globular clusters

 The surface-brightness of $25\,\text{mag}\,\text{arcsec}^{-2}$ at which the detectability is very high corresponds to about 4 times the effective radius of the simulated galaxy in {\tt FoV3} and {\tt FoV4}, where the pipeline does not automatically subtract the galaxy light.
 In the two closest simulations {\tt FoV1} and {\tt FoV2} this limit is closer to the core of the galaxy as the pipeline removes galaxy light from foreground galaxies that span at least an entire detector.

 We conclude that host galaxy light subtraction is required for the detection of GCs close the the host centre.
-For nearby ($<20$\,Mpc) galaxies, the Euclid pipeline does this in an automated, albeit not perfect manner, whereas for galaxies at larger distances this will have to be done separately.
+For nearby ($<20$\,Mpc) galaxies, the \Euclid pipeline does this in an automated, albeit not perfect manner, whereas for galaxies at larger distances this will have to be done separately.
 Only for ultra-faint dwarfs is this effect negligible, as their central surface brightness levels are not much larger than $25\,\text{mag}\,\text{arcsec}^{-2}$.

 We also tested whether there was a general magnitude dependence of the recovery fraction.
-We find that the recovery fraction does not depend directly on GC magnitude when they are brighter than $\IE=25$.
+The overall detectability is shown in the right panel of Fig. \ref{fig:radial}, where we find that the recovery fraction does not depend directly on GC magnitude when they are brighter than $\IE=25$.
 Only when the GC magnitude is close to the VIS detection threshold we observe a sharp drop-off in the detectability of a given GC; in our simulations this is the case for our faintest GC magnitude bin, at $\IE=25.5$.
 At all GC magnitudes brighter than this threshold, the detectability is mainly driven by the location of the GCs in terms of local surface brightness, which in the sky results from a combination of distance to the host galaxy and galaxy light profile.
 This emphasizes the benefits one may obtain from galaxy subtraction prior to detection, a feature that is not implemented in the standard \Euclid pipeline because it is not a requirement of its core science program.
 The majority of GCs that we will detect with the standard pipeline will be in the outskirts of the galaxies and not within their half-light radius.

 Finally, it is worth noticing that in {\tt FoV4} the recovery fraction for the GCs placed on low surface-brightness galaxies is 96\%. \Euclid will excel at detecting the GCs of dwarf galaxies.
 We refer to \cite{EROFornaxGCs} and \cite{EROPerseusDGs} for first results in this area, based on early observations of both the Fornax and the Perseus galaxy clusters.